System Design Space

 Event-Driven Architecture

-In many scenarios, Saga + outbox gives better balance than global 2PC/3PC.
+In many scenarios, Saga plus transactional outbox is a better fit than global 2PC/3PC.

 Open chapter